 Business Administration, Certificate of Achievement

 The Business Administration Certificate of Achievement prepares students for an entry-level business administration role in a small business.
-It is also an excellent way for self-made business professionals to add key formal business elements to their skill sets in business law, marketing and communication, accounting, management, human resources, and leadership.
+It is also an excellent way for self-made business professionals to add key formal business elements to their skill sets in accounting, business law, human resources, leadership, management, marketing and personal finance.
 This certificate may be completed entirely online.
-Students planning to transfer to a university to earn a bachelor’s degree should consider the Business Administration Associate in Science for Transfer degree.
+Students planning to transfer to a university to earn a bachelor’s degree should consider the Business Administration 2.0 Associate in Science for Transfer degree.

 Learning Outcomes